In order to understand the child’s needs, primarily we must be acquainted with their nature and origin.

 - Raising the personal standards of living

 - Progress of the civilization

 - Constant work to improve own psychological state

-Life needs can be reduced to a single basic need which, from the very birth, is implanted in human nature and acts with such a force that even the developed consciousness cannot oppose it.
+Life needs can be reduced to a single basic need that, from the very birth, is integrated into human nature and acts with such a force that even the developed consciousness cannot oppose it.